 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 The city has been headed in the right direction, with infections and hospitalizations dropping since mid-January, said health department director Rex Archer.
 But Super Bowl gatherings could erase that progress.

 “We are better, but that’s kind of like saying we are out of the ICU but we are still in an hospital bed,” Archer said.
-“We still got a long ways to go.”
+“We’ve still got a long ways to go.”

 The Tampa area, meanwhile, has seen cases decline, too, although hospitalizations are up and the state’s death toll peaked last month.
-Florida has few coronavirus rules compared to many other states.
-Gov. Ron DeSantis (R) in September signed an executive order lifting statewide coronavirus restriction.
+Florida has few coronavirus rules compared with many other states.
+Gov. Ron DeSantis (R) in September signed an executive order lifting statewide coronavirus restrictions.
 It in part bars local governments from fining people for not wearing masks or following other virus-related rules.

 Castor, who nonetheless mandated mask-wearing early in the pandemic, last month expanded that rule to include outdoor areas where Super Bowl celebrations are expected to occur.